Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential clients in close collaboration with designers in bringing their ideas to reality.
+- Built and installed custom cabinets for residential clients in close collaboration with designers to bring their designs to reality.

-- Collaborated with other tradespeople on projects to make sure of smooth process and compliance with deadlines on projects.
+- Worked with other tradespeople on construction sites to ensure smooth process and compliance with deadlines on projects.

-Write down each job experience in reverse chronological order, starting at the position that was most recently held.
+Write down each job experience sequentially, starting with the most recent position.

 5. Education

-Within this area, write about your educational background related to carpentry.
-In this section, include the name of the school, the degree or diploma earned (if relevant) as well as the year of completion.
+Within this area, you should mention your education and experience related to carpentry.
+Include the name of the institution, degree/diploma obtained (if relevant) and the date of completion.

 Example: